lawrennd/talks/_policy/ai-guardians-who-holds-power-over-our-data.md

   and author of the forthcoming book The Atomic Human (release date 6th June 2024).

-  Sadiqah Musa (@Sadiqah_BiD) has over 12 years of experience in data and analytics.
+  Sadiqah Musa has over 12 years of experience in data and analytics.
 She started her career analysing seismic data as an Interpretation Geophysicist.
 With the desire to expand her knowledge and expertise, Sadiqah moved into customer and behavioural analytics.
 She is currently working as a